geomedialab/atlascine-website/README.md

 # atlascine-website

 Contains files required to build the Atlascine website located at atlascine.org.
+Built using Eleventy and Nunjucks, with a custom build process to generate the site in more than one language.
+Redirect functionality based on [this code](https://gist.github.com/BrianMitchL/f93622a46f4476b7514995ff502d8d17).

 ## to edit content